New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Group policy objects (GPOs) have been utilised by organisations for over 20 years now.
 Their main function is to control what a user can or cannot do on a computer system by configuring user settings and computer or administration settings on different devices within a domain.

-It analyses your on-premises Group Policy Objects and shows you if the settings are supported in MDM providers including Microsoft Intune, within Endpoint Manager.
+Microsoft Endpoint Manager analyses your on-premises Group Policy Objects and shows you if the settings are supported in MDM providers including Microsoft Intune, within Endpoint Manager.
 It also informs you of any settings that have since been deprecated or are not available.

-In this blog post I will explain how to use the Group Policy Analytics in Microsoft Endpoint Manager.
+In this blog post I will explain how to use Group Policy Analytics in Microsoft Endpoint Manager.

 EXPORT GPOS AS AN XML FILES

-New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool
+New Zealand | Microsoft Intune Group Policy Analytics Tool

 1. Expand your domain to see all your GPOs